SEC approves Nasdaq proposal to allow IPO alternative to raise funds - News Break

 SEC approves Nasdaq proposal to allow IPO alternative to raise funds

-The U.S. Securities and Exchange Commission (SEC) has approved a proposal by exchange operator Nasdaq Inc (NDAQ.O) to allow companies to raise capital through direct listings.
+(Reuters) - The U.S. Securities and Exchange Commission (SEC) has approved a proposal by exchange operator Nasdaq Inc to allow companies to raise capital through direct listings.

 The move is a big breakthrough for the exchange operator that has been pushing for an alternative for companies to raise money.